 Today, Bluz’s voice is a progressive tool used to foster transformation.
 Nowhere has Bluz’ impact been more apparent than when he performed at the 2010 induction ceremony for the NASCAR Hall of Fame, a symbolic culmination of the city of Charlotte’s passion for winning the bid for the NASCAR Hall of Fame, and Bluz’ passion to communicate his human-centric prose to audiences who have yet to enjoy slam poetry as an art form.
 The Hall of Fame opening and Bluz being, not only the first performer but also the first African-American performer, was a historic event.

-When Bluz is not appearing on major radio and television network performances including HBO’s Def Poetry, CBS Radio, Radio Disney, ESPN, Speed TV, BET, Bluz has shared the stage with many distinguished poets and international recording artists ranging from Taylor Mali, Nikki Giovanni, Sonia Sanchez, and Gil Scott Heron to Outkast, John Legend, and Pink Floyd, he devotes his time to his family, his wife and three children.
-You can “socialize” with Bluz on Twitter and Instagram.
+When Bluz is not appearing on major radio and television network performances including, CBS Radio, Radio Disney, ESPN, Speed TV, and BET, Bluz has shared the stage with many distinguished poets and international recording artists ranging from Nikki Giovanni, Sonia Sanchez, and Gil Scott Heron to Outkast, John Legend, and Pink Floyd, he devotes his time to his family, his wife and three children.

 Bookings, Public Relations & Management Contact: Jameka Whitten, jameka(at)jswmediagroup(dot)com|704.965.3297